Sheinxy/Advent-Of-Code/2023/Day_01/README.md

 so I cannot drop the whole "one" from the string (I was too lazy to check what can be a prefix of what to be optimise, so I simply drop the first letter)

 That's all for today folks!

+## BONUS ROUND!

+The Tiger programming language is a toy language used in Andrew Appel's book "Modern compiler implementation in ML"

+It also happens that a project at my school is to implement a compiler for that language.

+It also so happens that I'm a Tiger maintainer, which means that I'm working of the reference implementation and subject for that project.

+Anyway, all of that to say that I did day 1 in tiger lol 😻